How to Create, Build, and Use Catalogs for Easy Bid Creation

 3. A Project List Pop-Up Window will appear.
 The Catalogs you have created will be included in the list in orange font.
 Find your catalog and click "Ok."

-4. Another window will appear presenting a list of pre-built items inside the Catalog you just selected.
+4. The next window will present a list of pre-built items inside the Catalog you just selected.
 Check the box next to the items you would like to add to your bid, or you can click on "Select All" to select all of the items to add to your bid.
 Once you have selected all the items you want to add to your bid, click "Ok."

-6. Another Window will Appear, Allowing you to import the catalog item into your new bid using the takeoff quantity and Item # you choose.
-In the "Target Item", Enter the Takeoff Quantity and Item # for your new bid.
+5. Another Window will Appear, Allowing you to import the catalog item into your new bid using the takeoff quantity and Item # you choose.
+In the "Target Item", Enter the Takeoff Quantity.
+The Item # is an optional change.
+If you are ok with the pre-populated item # given from the Source Item, then no change is required.

 NOTE: Make sure you check "Add to Bid Sheet" if you want these items added to the Bid Sheet.
 Otherwise, these items will be imported as Non-Bid Items.